These are the best Black Friday deals and sales to shop online now

 Throughout Black Friday 2017, retailers saw over $7.9 billion in sales online alone, according to Adobe Analytics.
 Last year, Adobe also reported that the highest Black Friday discounts were on computers, TVs and toys.
 And, the weekend between Thanksgiving and Cyber Monday 2017, about 174 million Americans shopped, according to the National Retail Federation.

-This year, sales are expected to increase.
+This year, Black Friday sales are expected to increase.
 Ready for an eye-popping statistic?
-Seventy-eight percent of shoppers plan to purchase something between Black Friday and Cyber Monday, Adweek reports.
-Further, 63 percent of shoppers plan on shopping online to avoid lines.
+Seventy-eight percent of shoppers plan to purchase something between Black Friday and Cyber Monday 2018, Adweek reports.
+Further, 63 percent of shoppers plan on shopping online for Black Friday deals to avoid lines.

 So, we've found all the best Black Friday deals for 2018 and collected them below.
 Ready to cross every name off your gift list?